Updated February 2026

 Step 6: Check career services.

-Dedicated 1-on-1 coaching, employer partnerships, mock technical interviews, salary negotiation training, and alumni networks are not optional extras—they are critical differentiators between programs with 70% and 85%+ placement rates.
+1-on-1 coaching, employer partnerships, mock technical interviews, salary negotiation training, and alumni networks aren't nice-to-haves.
+They're what separates 70% placement rates from 85%+.

 If you're deciding between a bootcamp and a traditional degree, see our bootcamp vs. CS degree analysis and software engineer salary guide for detailed comparisons.